wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 However, using a CLI would require some installation and configuration work.

-I have have step-by-step instructions to get CLI installed and configured:
+Use my step-by-step instructions to get CLI installed and configured on your laptop:

    * For AWS CLI, see https://wilsonmar.github.io/aws-onboarding/